insected/bobbae_gcp-wiki/Kubeflow.md

 https://github.com/kubeflow/examples/blob/master/mnist/mnist_gcp.ipynb

-# Kubeflow pipelines and components
+# Kubeflow pipelines

 Kubeflow Pipelines is a component of Kubeflow that provides a platform for building and deploying ML workflows, called pipelines.

+Kubeflow Pipelines is a platform for building, deploying, and managing multi-step ML workflows based on Docker containers.

 Pipelines are built from self-contained sets of code called pipeline components.

 https://www.kubeflow.org/docs/guides/pipelines/pipelines-overview/